 2. How are the fashion world and magazine covers doing?

-I can’t help but notice that Cindy Crawford at 52, and still stunningly gorgeous, no longer gets the same kind of work as she did in her 20s.
+I can’t help but notice that Cindy Crawford at 52, and still stunningly gorgeous, no longer gets the same kind of work she did in her 20s.
 While Omega still throws Cindy some work, at 16 her daughter became an ambassador and modeled watches that no teenager I know can afford.

 Hello Omega, do you know who your target audience is?

 How many 16 year olds do you know that can afford a $6000 watch?
 The same goes for TAG Heuer, who according to this article wants to “increase its visibility with a younger audience, a group that many watch brands struggle to connect with.”
-Um, hello, maybe its because you are trying to sell watches that cost as much as my first car to someone who can’t afford it.
+Um, hello, maybe its because you’re trying to sell watches that cost as much as my first car to someone who can’t afford it.

 If 20 somethings with a trust fund are your target audience fine, but this 40 something won’t be buying the ageism you are selling!
 Am I the only one disturbed by luxury brands using teens and early 20 year olds to sell super expensive products?